 His piano engagements have included solo recitals at New York’s Carnegie Hall (Stern Auditorium) and London’s Wigmore Hall and concerto appearances with the New York Philharmonic and Boston Symphony Orchestra.
 Recent piano releases include an album of solo piano music by Janáček and a live album of Winterreise with Ian Bostridge.

-His many awards include the Grawemeyer Award for Asyla (1999); Royal Philharmonic Society large-scale composition awards for Asyla, The Tempest, and Tevot; the Ernst von Siemens Composers’ Prize for Arcadiana; and the British Composer Award for The Four Quarters.
-His CD recording of The Tempest from the Royal Opera House (EMI) won the Contemporary category of the 2010 Gramophone Awards; and a DVD of the production he led at the Metropolitan Opera was awarded the Diapason d’Or de l’année (2013), a Grammy Award for Best Opera recording (2014 Grammy Awards), and Music DVD Recording of the Year (2014 ECHO Klassik Awards); and The Exterminating Angel won the World Premiere of the Year at the International Opera Awards (2017).
-In 2015, he was awarded Denmark’s prestigious Léonie Sonning Music Prize and in January 2021, he judged the Toru Takemitsu composition award.
+His many awards include the Grawemeyer Award for Asyla (1999); Royal Philharmonic Society large-scale composition awards for Asyla, The Tempest, and Tevot; Ernst von Siemens Composers’ prize for Arcadiana; and British Composer Award for The Four Quarters.
+His CD recording of The Tempest from the Royal Opera House (EMI) won the Contemporary category of the 2010 Gramophone Awards; his DVD of the production from the Metropolitan Opera was awarded the Diapason d’Or de l’année (2013), Best Opera recording (2014 Grammy Awards), and Music DVD Recording of the Year (2014 ECHO Klassik Awards); and The Exterminating Angel won the World Premiere of the Year at the International Opera Awards (2017).
+In 2015, he was awarded the Léonie Sonning Music Prize and in January 2021, he judged the Toru Takemitsu composition award.